Central Highlands of Sri Lanka

 , Scattered(5-15%)

-There are a high number of annual visitors to the site, especially to Horton Plains National Park (HPNP) and Peak Wilderness Protected Area (PWPA), going beyond carrying capacity at peak periods.
-During the vacation months, an excessive number of visitors are being recorded in HPNP, and endemic vertebrate fauna is threatened by road-kills as well as visitor disturbances (Karunarathna et al., 2017; Dhananjani et al., 2019).
+While the numbers of visitors to the site post COVID-19 pandemic travel restrictions are unclear they are likely to be rebounding.
+The high number of annual visitors to the site, especially to Horton Plains National Park (HPNP) and Peak Wilderness Protected Area (PWPA), prior to COVID-19 was an identified threat to the site with numbers going beyond carrying capacity at peak periods.
+During the vacation months, an excessive number of visitors were being recorded in HPNP, and endemic vertebrate fauna is threatened by road-kills as well as visitor disturbances (Karunarathna et al., 2017; Dhananjani et al., 2022).
 Visitor impacts also relate to the annual pilgrimage of two million visitors who trek to Adam’s Peak within PWPA.
 These impacts are localized and temporal in that a closed season of six months allows for ecological recovery (IUCN, 2010).
-Knuckles Conservation Forest (KCF) is experiencing an increasing and unregulated visitor pressure, especially from uncontrolled ecotourism trends, which is beginning to show significant impacts and pose a serious problem to threatened species.
-The main environmental problems caused by visitor numbers in these component parts of the site include haphazard garbage disposal, pollution and disturbance from vehicles, and road kills (UNESCO, 2012).
-A newly described reptile species (Aspedura desilvai) was found to be threatened by acute habitat loss caused by forest fragmentation, illegal cardamom plantations, uncontrolled gem mining, forest fires caused by human activity, increased and unregulated ecotourism, road kills and the introduction and spread of invasive alien species (Wickramasinghe et al., 2019).

 Inside site